TeachBooks/bridging_mechanics/book/week_6/homework_2/intro.md

 (homework6.2)=
-# Homework deadline lesson Monday October 9th
+# Homework deadline lesson Wednesday October 9th

-As a preparation for Monday's lesson you'll look into Virtual work:
+As a preparation for Wednesday's lesson you'll look into Virtual work:

 ```{tableofcontents}
 ```